CosminIbanescu/API_testing/README.md

 Created an api request to obtain the New York city temperature in celsius grades by geographic coordonates.

 **Description:**
 The endpoint is formed using two parameters according to the API documentation.
 Parameters are: zip and metric.
-The zip paramater is used to specify the city by zipcode. and units parameter is used for temperature value.
+The zip paramater is used to specify the city by zipcode and units parameter is used for temperature value.
 Metric is a unit of measure to display temperature in Celsius grades.

 **Parameters and values:**
 zip = 10001, units=metic.